spring-guides/gs-scheduling-tasks/README.md

 This application does two things.
 First, when we launch our app, it creates a Spring application context driven by our `Config` class. `Config` contains our declared beans in pure Java code.
 We retrieve the `UserService` bean in order to complete our second step.

-Next, the application goes into a loop where it creates random user names every ten seconds and registers them with our `UserService` to emulate real people registering with our app.
+Next, the application goes into a loop where it creates random user names every ten seconds and registers them with our `UserService` to emulate real people registering with our application.

 ## Creating a Configuration Class